Update: Check out our list of devices that work with Google Cast. Original Chromecast review written in August 2013.

 Google's Chrome browser on Mac or PC lets you mirror a browser tab to your TV, meaning that you can theoretically send any of these services to your TV that way, but there are issues with this.

-If you stream video via the compatible apps, the content is streamed directly from the internet to Chromecast without travelling via your phone or tablet.
+If you stream video via the compatible apps, the content is streamed directly from the internet to Chromecast without traveling via your phone or tablet.

 If your network is flaky, this will result in choppy performance.
-We tested on a variety of networks and found results were variable but a clear network should be able to handle it.
+We tested on a variety of networks and found results were variable but a clear network (around 8-10Mbps down) should be able to handle it.
 Browser streaming options are Extreme (720 high bitrate), High (720p) and Standard (480p).

 All streams originate from a special "Cast" button that's built into each compatible mobile app - your device is the remote.